 UM Learn Resources/Tools

-There are resources available to you to assist you in using the UM Learn tools associated with communication in remote learning courses including Announcements, Class List and Email, and Discussions.
+There are resources available to you to assist you in using the UM Learn tools associated with communication in online learning courses including Announcements, Class List and Email, and Discussions.

 To access the Support Documentation for these tools, please make sure that you are logged in to UM Learn and then click the following link: